Florida A1A is an asphalt ribbon that follows the Atlantic Coast, sometimes hugging the beach, the length of this very long state.

 In this section, A1A is lined with thick forest and huge moss-draped oak trees.
 There is a paved bike trail alongside the highway and several spots to stop if you’re looking for a break.
 (If you bring your bikes, I recommend using this trail to explore this stretch of A1A and the small roads that lead off it to the beach.)

-At Jungle Hut Road (named after an old tourist souvenir shop), if you take a right, you’ll come to Jungle Hut Park, where a 1-mile hiking trail loops through beautiful hardwood forest.
+At Jungle Hut Road (named after an old tourist souvenir shop), if you go east, you’ll come to Jungle Hut Park, where a 1-mile hiking trail loops through beautiful hardwood forest.
 At the end of that road, there’s free parking at a small beach park.

 Similarly, 16th Road East ends at the beachfront Old Salt Park, again with free parking and a spectacular beach, and Mala Compra Road ends at the Mala Compra Beach.
 We especially enjoyed Mala Compra Beach because this is designated as an equine area and a local outfitter, Equestrian Adventures of Florida, offers beachfront horseback trail rides.
 (You must reserve in advance.)
 We loved watching the horses on the sand (where the guides also do cleanup duty after the horses.)